 Issues with the meibomian glands are some of the most common causes of dry eyes, so using IPL can treat this

-Doctors have been using IPL as an experimental treatment for dry eyes for two decades.
+Doctors have used IPL as an experimental treatment for dry eyes for two decades.
 As more research has emerged suggesting its effectiveness, it has become mainstream.
-In 2021, an IPL device specifically for the treatment of dry eyes received Food and Drug Administration (FDA) approval.
+In 2021, an IPL device specifically for treating dry eyes received Food and Drug Administration (FDA) approval.

 However, it is important to note that health insurance does not usually cover IPL.